Ben-G/Website/content/post/24-Flux-iOS.md

 }
 {{< /highlight >}}

-This method is essentially a free function that receives the latest state as its input and returns a description of table view in the form of a `FluxTableViewModel`.
+`tableViewModelForState` is a pure function that receives the latest state as its input and returns a description of table view in the form of a `FluxTableViewModel`.
 The idea of this method is similar to React's render function.
-The `FluxTableViewModel` is entirely independent of UIKit and is a simple struct that describes the table content.
+The `FluxTableViewModel` is entirely independent of UIKit and is a simple struct that describes the  content of the table.
 You can find an open source example implementation of this in the [AutoTable repository](https://github.com/Ben-G/AutoTable/blob/master/AutoTable/AutoTable/TableViewModel.swift).

 The result of this method is then bound to the `tableViewDataSource` property of the view controller.
-The type stored in that property is responsible for updating the `UITableView` based on the information provided in the `FluxTableViewModel`.
+The component stored in that property is responsible for updating the `UITableView` based on the information provided in the `FluxTableViewModel`.

 Other binding code is a lot simpler, e.g. the code that enables/disables the "Clear Filter" button based on the `isFiltering` state: